ion-training/terraform-nginx/README.md

 terraform apply -auto-approve
 ```

-Variables that can be changed:
-- region - defaults to eu-north-1a
-- prefix_name - defaults to "ion" used to prefix tags

 Use terraform output for instructions on how to connect with HTTP and SSH.
 ```
 terraform output